 - The photo above (from our bonus room) is a pretty good demonstration of the smooth walls we have in our home – and have had in all of the homes we’ve owned.
 Literally never had a textured wall or ceiling anywhere.

-- By contrast, here’s an example of a space with texture on both the ceiling and wall, which definitely seems to be regional as well as more prevalent in certain home-building eras.
+- By contrast, a space with texture on both the ceiling and wall, definitely seems to be regional as well as more prevalent in certain home-building eras.